 Many mechanisms can produce the Cushing curve, and they vary across systems, space and time.
 Here we focus on the ultimate mechanisms related to life history theory and food web theory.
 Mechanisms predicted by life-history theory (Box 1), for example, trade-offs between fecundity and mortality, breeding and bet-hedging strategies (Figure 2), can produce the Cushing curve—as consumers maximize their fitness through ideal timing with their primary resource—this forms the theoretical basis for the original hypothesis.
 A species’ breeding strategy (e.g., whether a consumer provisions its offspring with resources acquired prior to reproduction or during the breeding period) influences how well-timed a consumer will be with its resource (Kerby and Post 2013).
 Similarly, bet-hedging, a strategy that has evolved to allow organisms to cope with temporal and spatial environmental heterogeneity (Levins 1968), has often been suggested to be involved in the evolution of phenological traits and can influence how ‘matched’ interacting species are (Lof et al. 2012).
+For example, a consumer using a bet-hedging strategy may be less well-timed with its resource, and thus face less of a mismatch, than a consumer not using a bet-hedging strategy.
 The Cushing hypothesis, however, is also connected to food web theory which focuses on predator prey dynamics (Box 1) and is related to the timing of a consumer to its food resource.

-Identifying the ultimate mechanisms (e.g., a specific life history trade-off) relates to the likelihood that the key assumptions of the Cushing hypothesis are met (Figure 2; Johansson et al. 2015).
+Identifying the ultimate mechanism(s) relates to the likelihood that the key assumptions of the Cushing hypothesis are met (Figure 2; Johansson et al. 2015).
 For example, if mechanisms such as density dependence or top-down population regulation are thought to be at play, then the first assumption of the hypothesis is unlikely to be met (Durant et al. 2013; Johansson et al. 2015).
-Even when both of the assumptions of the Cushing hypothesis have been met, identifying the ultimate mechanism is critical to predicting how interactions will respond to climate change (discussed in more detail in the next section; Figure 2).
-Given the diversity of theory related to the Cushing hypothesis and therefore potential diversity in the outcomes in consumer performance (e.g., magnitude, direction) due to phenological shifts in synchrony, the better our mechanistic understanding is of these patterns, the more robust our predictions will be (e.g., steepness of the Cushing curve).
+Even when both of the assumptions of the Cushing hypothesis have been met (i.e., resource fitness is the major controller of consumer fitness and both species show seasonality), identifying the ultimate mechanism is critical to predicting how interactions will respond to climate change (discussed in more detail in the next section; Figure 2).
+Given the number of mechanisms related to the Cushing hypothesis and therefore potential diversity in the outcomes in consumer performance (e.g., magnitude, direction) due to shifts in synchrony, the better our mechanistic understanding is of these patterns, the more robust our predictions will be (e.g., steepness of the Cushing curve).

 Studies deviate in what forces they hypothesize control the peak in the food resource (a critical component of the Cushing curve and a key assumption, see Figure 1 and 2).
 For example, in aquatic systems—where top-down forces are generally more influential compared to terrestrial systems (Shurin et al. 2005)—many studies suggest that the resource peak is controlled by release from, or predation by, a consumer (Carpenter and Kitchell 1996; Shurin and Seabloom 2005; Borer et al. 2006).
 If the resource peak is controlled by release from a predator rather than abiotic factors, then the first assumption of the hypothesis is unlikely to be met and the subsequent predictions from the Cushing hypothesis are unlikely to hold.
 This is a very different hypothesis from others that suggest seasonality in the environment produces the resource peak (Hampton et al. 2006).
-In terrestrial systems, the relative contribution of direct vs. indirect effects on consumer dynamics remains poorly understood (e.g. Boggs and Inouye 2012) and these two hypotheses can result in different types of effects on population dynamics.
+In terrestrial systems, the relative contribution of direct vs. indirect effects on consumer dynamics remains poorly understood (e.g. Boggs and Inouye 2012) and these two hypotheses can affect whether the first assumption of the Cushing hypothesis is met.

 a) Data requirements